About Texas Tech School of Law

 His struggle to become a lawyer inspired his quest to establish a law school in West Texas at his alma mater, Texas Technological College.
 The Texas Tech Board of Directors hired Richard B. Amandes as the School of Law's first dean in 1966, and in 1967, the first class, comprised of 72 students, enrolled at Texas Tech Law.
-The ABA granted accreditation to the school in August 1970, which followed accreditation from the Supreme Court of Texas in 1968.
+The ABA granted accreditation to the school in August 1970.
 In 1969, Texas Tech Law gained membership to the Association of American Law Schools, and in 1974, was elected to the Order of the Coif, a qualification shared by less than half of the nation's law schools.

-Texas Tech Law offers a robust clinical program, three academic centers, 10 dual-degree programs, three concentration programs, a regional-externship program, a recognized legal-practice program, a public-service graduation requirement, an innovative leadership program, and a nationally competitive advocacy program that boasts 42 national and international championships.
+Texas Tech Law offers a robust clinical program, three academic centers, 10 dual-degree programs, three concentration programs, a regional-externship program, a recognized legal-practice program, a public-service graduation requirement, an innovative leadership program, two award-winning law journals, and a nationally competitive advocacy program that boasts 47 national and international championships.